haddocking/haddocking.github.io/education/powerfit/index.md

 shows only regions of the grid with high cross-correlation scores.

 As you can see, PowerFit found quite some local optima, one of which stands out (if the rotational search was tight enough).
-Further, the ten best-ranked solutions are centered on regions corresponding to local cross-correlation maxima.
+Further, the 10 best-ranked solutions are centered on regions corresponding to local cross-correlation maxima.

 To view each fitted solution individually, in the main panel, go to `Favorites`